WXRX: History

 The initial format was termed "Theatre of the Mind", and the first airstaff included many people with theatrical background.
 Actress Susan Saint James was a frequent visitor and contributor to station programming elements.
-The format gradually migrated to an Adult Contemporary/MOR format in the late 70s.
+The format gradually migrated to an adult contemporary/MOR format in the late 1970s.
 Future WLUP jock Jonathon "Johnny B." Brandmeier was the morning DJ from 1978 to 1980.

-The station changed to Top 40 in 1983, then to Classic rock in October, 1986.
+The station changed to Top 40 in 1983, then to classic rock in October 1986.

-RadioWorks, Inc acquired WYBR-FM (and WRRR-AM) in August 1989.
-Over the next four months, the Company undertook a total upgrade of the station's audio chain.
-The debut of WXRX at midnight on January 1, 1990 was supported by an intensive TV advertising campaign.
+RadioWorks, Inc acquired WYBR-FM (and WRRR) in August 1989.
+Over the next four months, the company undertook a total upgrade of the station's audio chain.
+The debut of WXRX at midnight on January 1, 1990, was supported by an intensive TV advertising campaign.
 A year and a half after the debut, WXRX rose to #1 in the market according to the Arbitron report.
 This displaced WROK and WZOK after a 25-year span where one or the other had been #1 overall in Rockford.

 In October 1992 Pete McMurray was hired as WXRX's 1st ever morning DJ, along with Linda Lampert as his co-host and thus "McMurray and Lampert in the Morning" was born.
 No morning show in the history of WXRX has achieved higher ratings or a bigger following than Pete McMurray and Linda Lampert.
-Then after almost 5 years at WXRX Linda Lampert had left in 1996, and then in 1998 after 6 rockin' years at WXRX morning DJ Pete McMurray had also too left for WCKG in Chicago, IL.
+Then after almost 5 years at WXRX Linda Lampert had left in 1996, and then in 1998 after 6 rockin' years at WXRX morning DJ Pete McMurray had also too left for WCKG in Chicago, Illinois.

 From 1992 to 1996 Pete McMurray and Linda Lampert reigned as the king and queen of Rockford morning radio.